Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Learning Approximately Block-Diagonal Unitaries

 Unless otherwise stated, $(a,b,\varepsilon)$-approximately block-diagonal unitaries are always with respect to the operator norm $\opnorm{\cdot}$.

 With these definitions in place, we can now state our main technical result for this section: a tomography algorithm that efficiently estimates approximately block-diagonal unitaries in diamond norm.

 \begin{restatable}{theorem}{approxblockdiag} Let $a,b, n \in \N$ with $a + b \leq n$.
-There is a tomography algorithm that, given query access to an $(a,b,\eps)$-approximately block diagonal unitary channel $U \in \C^{2^n \times 2^n}$ as well as parameters $\delta, \eps > 0$, applies $U$ at most $O(2^{2a+b}/\eps^2)\cdot \log(1/\delta)$ times and outputs an estimate $V$ satisfying $\distphop(U, V) \leq O(\eps)$ with probability at least $1-\delta$.
+There is a tomography algorithm that, given query access to an $(a,b,\eps)$-approximately block diagonal unitary channel $U \in \C^{2^n \times 2^n}$ as well as parameters $\delta, \eps > 0$, applies $U$ at most $O\left(2^{a+b}\cdot (2^a+b)\frac{\log(1/\delta)}{\eps^2}\right)$ times and outputs an estimate $V$ satisfying $\distphop(U, V) \leq O(\eps)$ with probability at least $1-\delta$.
 Moreover: \begin{itemize} \item The output $V$ is $(a,b)$-block-diagonal. \item The algorithm runs in time $\poly\!\left(n,\, 2^{2a+b},\, \varepsilon^{-1},\, \log \delta^{-1}\right)$. \item The algorithm uses only forward access to $U$ (i.e., it does not require $U^\dagger$ or controlled-$U$). \item The algorithm uses $2n - 2a -b$ additional qubits of space. \end{itemize} \end{restatable}

-Parameter counting shows that $\Omega(2^{2a +b})$ queries are necessary, so our dependence on $a$ and $b$ is optimal.
+Parameter counting shows that $\Omega(2^{2a +b})$ queries are necessary, so our dependence on $a$ and $b$ is optimal up to an additive logarithmic factor in $b$.
 Achieving this optimal scaling requires some care.
-Ideally, we would like to simply treat $U$ as being block-diagonal and therefore learn all of the relevant blocks of $U$ in parallel, since learning them sequentially would introduce extra query overhead from a union bound as described in \cref{para:learning-k-dimension}.
+Ideally, we would like to simply treat $U$ as being truly block-diagonal and therefore learn all of the relevant blocks of $U$ in parallel (recall that learning them sequentially would require $O(4^{a+b})$ queries to recover the relative phases between blocks), as described in \cref{para:k-pauli-dimension}.
 However, because $U$ is only $\eps$-close to block-diagonal, its off-diagonal blocks behave like noise, and a na\"ive parallel approach will fail.

 To overcome this, we replace $U$ with a Pauli projection $\Pi_{\paulisupport_{a,b}}(U)$ (\cref{def:pauli-support-block-diagonal,def:pauli-proj}) that has three crucial properties: (i) it is exactly $(a,b)$-block diagonal, (ii) it is within $2\eps$ of $U$ in operator norm, and (iii) it can be efficiently applied using LCUs and block encodings.
 With this operator in hand, our algorithm essentially applies $\Pi_{\paulisupport_{a,b}}(U)$ to states of our choice and then uses state tomography to recover the columns of all blocks of $\Pi_{\paulisupport_{a,b}}(U)$ simultaneously, thereby achieving the optimal dependence on $a$ and $b$.